Now is a great time for paying off debt

 Job loss or reduced hours is another major cause of debt.
 With the same bills, but no money or less coming in, it is all too tempting to reach for the credit cards.
 While sometimes necessary, it is crucial to get your income and expenses back in line as soon as possible.
 Either increase your income, perhaps with a second or better paying job, or reduce your spending.
 Tackle it from two fronts and do both.

 Medical expenses are skyrocketing, while insurance rates are becoming out of reach for many Americans.
-A sudden illness or a life threatening diagnosis can wipe out even the most financial savvy.
+A sudden illness or a life threatening diagnosis can wipe out even the most financially savvy.
 Keeping on top of your health with preventive visits, carrying insurance, and working with your doctors are the healthiest money moves you can make.
 If you already have huge medical bills, work with the billing department to reduce or settle them for a lesser amount.
 They will set up a payment plan that will fit your budget.